 Abbott Laboratories Inc. stopped sales of a 30-year-old adhd drug that a consumer group complained was too dangerous to stay on the market.
 Abbott decided to discontinue Cylert because of declining sales.
 Charges were made from consumer group Public Citizen that the drug had caused 21 cases of liver failure, including 13 that were fatal or required transplants.
 Generic companies sell copycat versions of the drug under the name pemoline.
 Public Citizen asked the U.S. Food and Drug Administration to ban Cylert and its generic competitors immediately.

 Children suffering from attention-deficit/hyperactivity disorder (ADHD) are much likely to try and abuse drugs.
+Teens are more likely to start smoking or drinking with each additional symptom they have of attention-deficit hyperactivity disorder or conduct disorder.

 Between 2000 and 2004, use of drugs that help keep ADHD patients focused doubled among adults aged 20 to 44, but rose only 56 percent among children.
 Experts say reasons for the surge range from better drugs and advertising, to parents of children newly diagnosed with ADHD realizing they have the same symptoms.
 The makers of Adderall XR and Concerta have advertised their drugs in magazines geared to parents of kids with ADHD.
 And Eli Lilly & Co., which makes Strattera, has been running television ads aimed at adults who may not realize they have the disorder.